-The Complicated Reality of JFK Jr. and Carolyn Bessette's Relationship
+The Complicated Reality of John F. Kennedy Jr. and Carolyn Bessette's Tragic, Legendary Love Story - E!
+Online

 And so John F. Kennedy Jr. and Carolyn Bessette-Kennedy embarked on their next chapter together as husband and wife.

-But the story didn't change: not their clashing temperaments, not their communication issues and certainly not the press's consistently rabid interests in their lives, the paparazzi obviously hoping for a follow-up to their February 1996 performance in the park.
+But making it official didn't change their clashing temperaments, their communication issues and certainly not the press's consistently rabid interest in their lives, the paparazzi obviously hoping for a follow-up to their February 1996 performance in the park.

-In July 1997, Carolyn went to Milan to attend the funeral for Gianni Versace, who had been murdered outside his South Beach mansion.
-Sitting right in front of her was Princess Diana, who John once had tea with at the Four Seasons in New York to ask her if she would appear on the cover of George.
-The Princess of Wales had said no, but John was utterly charmed.
+In July 1997, Carolyn went to Milan to attend the funeral for Gianni Versace, who had been murdered outside his Miami Beach mansion.
+Sitting right in front of her was Princess Diana, who John once had tea with at the Four Seasons in New York.
+The Princess of Wales had said no to being on the cover of George, but John was utterly charmed.

-Five weeks after Carolyn briefly met Diana, the princess was killed in a car crash in Paris.
-Her driver had been speeding through a tunnel trying to lose the paparazzi on their tail.
+Five weeks after Carolyn briefly met Diana, the princess was killed in a car crash in Paris along with her boyfriend, Dodi Fayed.
+Their driver had been speeding through a tunnel trying to lose the paparazzi on their tail when he slammed into a pillar.

 "I'm not sure what I'm going to do about Carolyn," John told his friend Billy Noonan.
 "She's really spooked now."